mpastyl/simple_make/README.md

 Limitations
 ------------------------------
 Will auto replace $@ with target but no other automatic variables.
+Does not currently detect circular dependencies.